Suicidal Ideation

 Suicidal Ideation Treatment

-If your patient has mild or infrequent occurrences of suicidal ideation, you may decide to continue with a treatment plan instead of a referral by using one of the following behavioral health methods:
+If your client has mild or infrequent occurrences of suicidal ideation, you may decide to continue with a treatment plan instead of a referral by using one of the following behavioral health methods:

 • Collaborative Management and Assessment of Suicidality (CAMS): This therapeutic framework helps individuals determine the issues that lead to suicidal ideation with the goal of developing an effective stabilization plan to manage these drivers.
 It also helps clients engage with reasons for living.

-• Cognitive Behavior for Suicide Prevention (CBT-SP/CT-SP): This therapy model is focused on preventing suicidal crises by restructuring the way a person thinks and responds to their automatic thoughts.
+• Cognitive Behavior for Suicide Prevention (CBT-SP/CT-SP): This therapy model is focused on preventing suicidal crises by restructuring the way the client thinks and responds to their automatic thoughts.
 By separating thought-behavior-mood patterns, individuals can cope more effectively, improve decision making and work toward activities that enhance their lives.

-• Dialectical Behavior Therapy (DBT): The goals of DBT are to focus on the interaction between an individual's environment and their biological functions that impact behavioral control and emotional regulation.
-DBT aims to help patients feel that their life is worth living by reinforcing mindfulness, decreasing feelings of being overwhelmed, acknowledging reality and promoting social skills.
+• Dialectical Behavior Therapy (DBT): The goals of DBT are to focus on the interaction between a client's environment and their biological functions that impact behavioral control and emotional regulation.
+DBT aims to help clients feel that their life is worth living by reinforcing mindfulness, decreasing feelings of being overwhelmed, acknowledging reality and promoting social skills.

 • Attachment-Based Family Therapy (ABFT): This treatment method seeks to reduce an individual's suicide risk by validating their emotional experiences and helping them accept negative emotions, resolve conflicts with compromise and improve communication within families.
 ABFT aims to help family members feel more comfortable discussing difficult feelings and solving problems together.